haziz09/wiim-now-playing/docs/Design.md

 The main goal is to talk to WiiM (Amp) devices.
 But if possible, not limited to this family of devices.
 Most people will have other UPnP MediaRenderers in their home, possibly without their knowing.

 **Client(s)**:
 Mainly the client on the RPi itself to show the 'Now Playing' info on.
 But not limited to.
-Other client can point their browser to the server and see the same information.
+Other clients can point their browser to the server and see the same information and control the server.

 Note: Because the server will only communicate to one MediaRenderer at the time.
 All of the connected clients will be in sync with each other.
 I.e. switching a device on one client will make all other clients switch as well.